fukamachi/shelly/README.markdown

 $ SHELLY_PATH=. bin/shly install
 ```

+### Installing to other than ~/.shelly

+If you want to install Shelly to the different location, set SHELLY_HOME to the directory path.

+    $ curl -L http://shlyfile.org/shly | SHELLY_HOME=~/.shly /bin/sh

 ## Configuration

 If you use Bash or Zsh, the initialization code will be appended into your .bashrc or .zshrc automatically.